buildthenmarket/Health-and-Fitness/Hygiene/Lifespan of Clothing.md

 # average lifespan of clothing

+## Men's Underwear

+The frequency of replacing polyester boxer briefs can depend on several factors, including hygiene, usage, and personal comfort.
+Here are some considerations based on microbial science:

+**Lifespan of Underwear**: A good rule of thumb is to replace them every 6 to 12 months, depending on wear and tear.

+**Signs of Wear**: Look for signs such as fading, loss of elasticity, or persistent odors even after washing, which can indicate it's time for a replacement.

 ## Socks

 According to the search results, the lifespan of socks can vary, but it's generally recommended to replace them every 3-6 months to maintain freshness and hygiene.